7h3730B/7hRPC/README.md

 # 7hRPC
-Have you ever wanted to show people on Discord how good your PC is?
+Have you ever wanted to show people on Discord how good or bad your PC is?
 No?
 But now you can.

 ---